+Discuss with your doctor to determine if the test is right for you.
 The test has been available since January 2018 and meets FDA requirements.
-To obtain pricing information, please email customer service at: firstname.lastname@example.org or call this number: 844-489-4363.
+To obtain pricing information, please visit their website here.

 How To Order The Test

-If for some reason you don’t want your doctor to order the test, alternatively, you can choose a provider listed on the lab’s website here.
-Enter your state, city, and radius distance to find one near you.
-If you’re unable to find a physician close to you, please contact the lab here.
+If for some reason your doctor can’t order the test, you can choose a provider listed on the lab’s website.
+Enter your city, state, and radius distance to find one near you.
+If you’re unable to find a physician close to you, please contact the lab for guidance (information above).

-The IvyGene test, a liquid biopsy test that uses a single blood sample, can detect cancer in its earliest stages.
-It does this by identifying methylated genomic DNA patterns.
-A treatment protocol that then be created based on the results.
-If you or someone you love has cancer, please download the free guide and discuss it will your doctor.
+The IvyGene test is a liquid biopsy test that uses a single blood sample to detect cancer in its earliest stages.
+This is done by identifying methylated genomic DNA patterns.
+A treatment protocol can then be created based on the results.
+If you or someone you love has cancer, please discuss the test with your doctor.

 Have you heard of genomic DNA testing?
 Let me know in the comments:)